jacops/kubers/README.md

 Below is the guide on how to authenticate against different service providers.

 ### Azure
 There are two ways to authenticate against Azure KeyVault.
-Service Principal and Managed Identity
+Service Principal and Managed Identity.

 #### Managed Identity (recommended)
 Using a system/user assigned identity has many benefits and in my opinion the main one is that you don't have to use any credentials and worry about secrets rotation.